stolostron/observability-e2e-test/README.md

 This will be called after Observability is installed - both Hub and Addon in real OCP clusters or Kind.

 The tests in this container will:
-1. Create the CR expecting the Object store to be already in place
+1. Create the MCO CR .
+The Object store to be already in place for CR to work.
-1. Wait for the installation to complete
+1. Wait for the installation to complete.
 1. Then check the entire Observability suite (Hub and Addon) is working as expected including disable/enable, Grafana etc.

 Once this is up and running, the e2e tests in the multicluster-monitoring-operator and metrics-collector will be phased out.